localstack/docs/content/en/user-guide/integrations/aws-cdk/index.md

 If individual configuration variables are needed for the deploy process (e.g. `AWS_REGION`) these configuration variables can be propagated to the `cdk` command by configuring `AWS_ENVAR_ALLOWLIST`, for example: `AWS_ENVAR_ALLOWLIST=AWS_REGION,AWS_DEFAULT_REGION AWS_DEFAULT_REGION=eu-central-1 AWS_REGION=eu-central-1 cdklocal ...`.
 2. If you are manually setting `AWS_ENDPOINT_URL`, the new value will continue to be read from the environment, however `AWS_ENDPOINT_URL_S3` _must_ also be set and should include a `.s3.` component to ensure we correctly detect S3 requests.

-For reference on which configuration you can use on cdk in LocalStack in this scenario please refer to the following [documentation](https://github.com/localstack/aws-cdk-local?tab=readme-ov-file#configurations).
+For reference on which configuration you can use on CDK in LocalStack in this scenario please refer to the following [documentation](https://github.com/localstack/aws-cdk-local?tab=readme-ov-file#configurations).

 ## Other resources